-The exclusion of orders of tribunals, in respect of non-monetary relief ensures that the scheme is confined to true court orders.
-Non-money orders made by tribunals are often intensely local in the policies they advance and unsuitable for interprovincial enforcement.
+The exclusion of orders of tribunals, in respect of non-monetary relief ensures that the scheme

 Not all judgments which satisfy the definition of "Canadian judgment" may be registered or enforced under the UECJDA.
 Other limitations are imposed in sections 2 and 5.